ThePalaceProject/web-patron/README.md

 ### Running tests

 You can run `npm run test` to run the test suite once.
-Alternatively, and recommended, is keeping the test suite running in watch mode while developing with `npm run test:watch`.
 The CLI output for that function will also provide instructions to filter the tests to a specific file for speed, if you'd like.

 ### Example